Your mortgage is secured on your home, which you could lose if you do not keep up your repayments.

 How long does a standard variable rate mortgage deal last?

-Standard variable rate mortgage rates don’t have a lock-in period or some of the other restrictions you might get with a fixed-term offer.
-This means you could overpay your mortgage if you have the money available, without being charged a fee.
+Standard variable rate mortgage rates don’t have a lock-in period or some of the other restrictions you might get with a fixed-term mortgage.

 Advantages of a standard variable rate mortgage